Blockchains/badger-geyser/README.md

 - The unlock schedule for each lockTokens() action does not start at the block timestamp in which the transaction executes, rather starting at a specified time.
 This time must be after the global start time.

+- Split lockTokens() into an external and internal method (_lockTokens()) for extensibility by child contracts.

+- Change all 'private' members and functions to 'internal'

+- Functionality moved into BaseGeyser to allow for inheritance by multiple geyser types, including the FutureGeyser:

+## Future Geyser
+A Geyser variant where the staking token must be set by the owner after creation to enable token locking and subsequent staking & unstaking activities.
+This allows for Geysers to be created which will be used with LP tokens that do not exist at creation.
+It's intended to be used with the StakingEscrow to 'pledge' the tokens to the Geyser once the LP token is created.

+- Does not set stakingToken or create the _stakingPool TokenPool on constructor
+- Flag isStakingTokenSet can be used
+- getStakingToken() returns 0 address before the staking token is set

 ## Configuration Notes
 The configuration of the distribution pools additionally 'removes' some functionality from the Ampleforth implementation.
 This implementation is designed to be used with certain parameters.